fadden/CiderPress2/DiskArc/Multi/MicroDrive-notes.md

 ## Layout ##

 Block 0 holds the partition map, which defines up to 16 partitions.
-The first partition starts at block 256.
+The first partition always starts at block 256.

 The partition map is defined:
 ```